-- Fixed deemed annual taxable income based on the individual holder's yield basis. - Flat tax rate of 32% (for 2023). - Methodology likely subject to change in the future due to Supreme Court judgement on taxation on deemed returns. - Unlikely to apply to carried interest.
+- Fixed deemed annual taxable income based on the individual holder's yield basis. - Flat tax rate of 31% (for 2022) - Methodology likely subject to change due to recent Supreme Court judgement on taxation on deemed returns. - Unlikely to apply to carried interest.